Limeony/scxpm_as/README.md

 Rewrite of SCXPM on AngelScript with some improvements

-To install the SCXPM plugin on your server, first download a clone of this repository
+To install the SCXPM plugin on your server, first download a clone of this repository <a href="https://github.com/Limeony/scxpm_as/archive/refs/heads/master.zip">HERE</a>

 Copy the file scxpm_as.as to svencoop/scripts/plugins